vimeo/vimeo-unity-sdk/README.md

   </tr>
 </table>

+## Requirements
+* Unity `5.6.0` or higher
-> Streaming Vimeo videos requires video file access via the Vimeo API.
+* Streaming Vimeo videos requires video file access via the Vimeo API.
 Accessing video files is limited to [Vimeo Pro and Business](https://vimeo.com/upgrade) customers.

-> You can only stream videos from your own Vimeo account.
+* You can only stream videos from your own Vimeo account.
 Access to all videos is limited to partnership-level integrations.
 If you are interested in a partnership, reach out to casey@vimeo.com

+## Getting Started
 ### 1. Installation
 Download the most recent `.unitypackage` from the [latest releases](https://github.com/vimeo/vimeo-unity-sdk/releases) and open it up.